scalabrindario/predicting-climate-risks/README.md

 Trucost also provides "intermediate" scenarios, and for each of them the exposure score for each extreme event for the period 2020-2090.
 We decided to select Moderate-High scenario, because with the current policies it is the most likely to happen.

+As Trucost data cannot publicly disclosed, the complete dataset is not present in this repository.
+However, the interested used can contact the authors for more insights.

 ## Development :wrench:
 Our final model takes as a input:
 - Sector